skrabby/42lem_in/README.md

 #### Task: [Lem-in](https://github.com/skrabby/42lem_in/blob/master/lem-in.en.pdf)

-Example of the input that could be given and how does it look:
+Example of the input that could be given and how does the graph look:

 <img src="https://i.imgur.com/lLRIG8C.png" width="900" title="Pieces">